Spectral theorems for positive algebra homomorphisms: Preliminaries

+We shall apply \cref{3_res:lattice_preserving_map_give_vector_lattice_homomorphism} quite a few times in the sequel.
+Note, however, that some information regarding the ordering is lost when passing from its premises to its conclusion.
+Indeed, for $x\in\os$, the supremum of the set $\{T x,-T x\}$ even exists in $\ostwo$; it so happens that this supremum in the full space is already in $T(\os)$.
+Similar remarks apply to $T x\vee T y$ and $T x\wedge T y$ for $x,y\in\os$.
+In the terminology of \cite[Definition~5.58]{abramovich_aliprantis_INVITATION_TO_OPERATOR_THEORY:2002}, $T(\os)$ is a lattice-subspace of $\ostwo$, but it is more than that.

-\begin{remark} A detailed investigation of the possible generalisations of the notion of a vector lattice homomorphism to the context of partially ordered vector spaces, and to that of pre-Riesz spaces in particular, is undertaken in \cite{kalauch_stennder_van_gaans:2020}.
-It is shown in \cite{kalauch_stennder_van_gaans:2020} that a positive operator between two pre-Riesz spaces $\os$ and $\ostwo$ preserves the modulus if and only if it preserves disjointness on $\pos{\os}$.
-In spite of its naturality, the notion of a lattice structure preserving operator between general partially ordered vector spaces as in \cref{3_def:preserving_lattice_structure} appears to be new. \end{remark}
+\begin{remark} A detailed investigation of the possible generalisations of the notion of a vector lattice homomorphism to the context of partially ordered vector spaces, and to that of pre-Riesz spaces in particular, is undertaken in \cite{kalauch_stennder_van_gaans:2021}.
+It is shown in \cite[Proposition~39]{kalauch_stennder_van_gaans:2021} that a positive operator between two pre-Riesz spaces $\os$ and $\ostwo$ preserves moduli if and only if it preserves disjointness on $\pos{\os}$.
+In spite of its naturality, the notion of a moduli preserving operator between general partially ordered vector spaces as in \cref{3_def:preserving_moduli} and the equivalences in \cref{3_res:equivalent_definitions_of_lattice_preserving_maps} appear to be new. \end{remark}